 The Sudanese also fall in love with this dish, and it has become an essential part of Sudanese cuisine.
 Moreover, the cooks add beef and cumin to elevate the stew to a new level.

-Many people claim that this food is inspired by Mediterranean cuisine when people want to produce something easy that can their culture in a dish.
+Many people claim that this food is inspired by Mediterranean cuisine when people want to produce something easy.

 Like other foods, you can find some variants that use different meat, such as lamb and spices, to make a twist and fit with other tastes.